The Science of Wellbeing

 Sources and Feedback

-This is all from Laurie’s course, as linked to above.
-We’re a small organization who know we make mistakes and want to improve them.
+This is all from Laurie’s course, as linked to above, together with the research traditions it draws on — principally work on affective forecasting and miswanting (Gilbert and Wilson), hedonic adaptation, and the wellbeing intervention literature.
+We’re a small organisation who know we make mistakes and want to improve them.
 Please contact us with any feedback you have on this post.
 We’ll usually reply within 72 hours.